meng004/nuclear_data_automated_processing/README.md

 # Description

-This automated post-processing tool uses on output files of code NUIT.
+This automated post-processing tool works on output files of code NUIT.
 The latter is a nuclide depletion calculation program, one essential component of the software package PANGU.
 They both support the nuclear reactor engineering design of the world's first HGTR made in china.

 ## Demo